What is IoT? Industries and Examples of Applications

 In a somewhat similar way, connected animal feeders can control the feeding of our pets & animals.

 They can deliver the right amount of food at the right intervals.

 But that's not all: if of course, it is not ideal to leave pets at home without the attention or presence of humans, screens and webcams now make it possible to interact remotely with our companions.

 GPS chips also allow us to keep an eye on their whereabouts, and there are even some toy robots on the market that can engage in play sessions with our pets and keep them busy and active.
 The perfect cure to boredom and lack of physical activity!

 Smart Homes & IoT

-But IoT does not stop here: entrance doors with smart locks that open by recognizing a phone or a face, lights that automatically adapt to weather conditions, kitchen equipment such as smart fridges smart that can automatically order missing food items, garages that recognize you or your cars, modules to monitor your water or electricity consumption in real time, thermostats that continuously choose the right temperature… connected objects considerably improve our comfort and security at home and allow us to consume resources in an optimal way.
+But IoT does not stop here: entrance doors with smart locks that open by recognizing a phone or a face, lights that automatically adapt to weather conditions, kitchen equipment such as smart fridges smart that can automatically order missing food items, and garages that recognize you or your cars, modules to monitor your water or electricity consumption in real-time, thermostats that continuously choose the right temperature… connected objects considerably improve our comfort and security at home and allow us to consume resources optimally.